It's important for dog owners to educate themselves on the potential threats that come along with warmer weather.

 by Good Dog

 Summer is a time for barbecuing, long road trips, and family get-togethers.
-Whether you’re a new puppy parent or you’ve owned dogs before, you need to make sure that your dogs are staying safe at all times when they accompany you on your adventures.
+Whether you’re a new puppy owner or you’ve had dogs before, you need to make sure that your dogs are staying safe at all times when they accompany you on your adventures.

 Here are a few things you can do to make sure your dogs are happy and healthy in the summer months:

 Going to the lake?
 Letting your dog run around near a pool?
 Visiting the beach?
 These are all locations that could be dangerous for a puppy who doesn’t know how to swim.
 Either keep your dog away from water, install gates/fencing around your pool, or make sure they have on proper flotation devices to keep them afloat.
 Puppies are clumsy and don’t yet know what to stay away from or be careful around, so it’s up to you to keep them safe when it comes to big bodies of water.
 The ASPCA also recommends rinsing the chlorine and/or salt from the water off your dog to keep them free from unnecessary chemicals.

 It's absolutely crucial to make sure your puppy has access to fresh, cool water at all times.
 This can help them stop from overheating, and it’s especially important on hot and/or humid days.

 Whenever your puppy accompanies you outdoors, be sure to give them options of covered or shady areas for them to keep cool.
 They shouldn’t linger or lay down on the hot pavement for extended periods of time, and giving them a cooler space to chill out will help them enjoy their time with you safely.